- Code ENVS6024

 Requisite and Incompatibility

-There is no specific prescribed text.
-Reading material will be provided throughout the course.
+There is no specific text for the course.
+Reading will be provided.

 Tuition fees are for the academic year indicated at the top of the page.